stineb/sofun/README.md

 # Model structure
 -------------------------

-sofun is designed to be a modular framework that can adopt different formulation of processes by selecting modules.
-Irrespective of the module choice, a set of state variables must be calculated and updated by the respective subroutines which are contained in the chosen modules.
-These required state variables are declared in modules 'fluxes', 'pools', and 'treegeometry'.
-Other module-specific variables are declared within the module.
+This is designed to be a modular framework that can adopt different formulation of processes by selecting modules.

  Module-specific output variables are also declared only in the respective module.
 These "feature-"modules may also contain other subroutines to read/write necessary inputp/output that is not required by the model outside the module.

 The separation between the main program 'sofun' and the subroutine 'biosphere' is somewhat arbitrary and I have not been able to follow a clear distinction between what is contained in modules and what is passed on as arguments.